r-rocha/jsPsych-in-Qualtrics/mkdocs/github-pages.md

 - **jspsych.css** should be available at `https://<your-github-username>.github.io/jsPsych/css/jspsych.css`, like <a href='https://kywch.github.io/jsPsych/css/jspsych.css'>https://kywch.github.io/jsPsych/css/jspsych.css</a>.
 - **jspsych-html-keyboard-response.js** should be available at `https://<your-github-username>.github.io/jsPsych/plugins/jspsych-html-keyboard-response.js`, like <a href='https://kywch.github.io/jsPsych/plugins/jspsych-html-keyboard-response.js'>https://kywch.github.io/jsPsych/plugins/jspsych-html-keyboard-response.js</a>.

+---

 ## BUT WAIT!
 This is not the only way.

-I will explain another way in the [Reaction-time Task](rt-task.md#hosting-this-task-in-github) tutorial.
+There are two more ways to make your files loadable in Qualtrics.

+* Creating your experiment GitHub repostory **(preferred)**, like the [Reaction-Time Task](rt-task.md#hosting-this-task-in-github) tutorial.
+* Borrowing files from public GitHub repository, like the [Flanker Task](flanker.md#using-files-in-public-github-repositories) tutorial